Resume Writing

 Can ATS detect if I use AI to write my resume?

-ATS systems don’t specifically detect AI-written content.
-They focus on parsing and matching keywords.
-However, human recruiters can often spot generic AI writing.
-The sweet spot: use AI tools like StylingCV for structure, formatting, and keyword optimization, then personalize the content with your specific achievements and metrics.
+ATS systems don’t detect AI-written content — they parse and match keywords.
+But human recruiters can spot generic writing.
+The sweet spot: use AI for structure, formatting, and keyword optimization, then personalize with your specific metrics.

 How long does an ATS take to screen a resume?

-ATS typically processes a resume in 2-7 seconds.
-The system extracts, categorizes, and scores your resume almost instantly.
-This is why formatting and keyword placement are critical — the ATS makes a split-second decision that determines whether a human ever sees your application.
+2–7 seconds.
+That’s it.
+The ATS extracts, categorizes, and scores your resume almost instantly.
+Every formatting choice and every keyword placement matters because the decision happens before a human even sees your name.

 New here?
 Meet StylingCV